Of Rats And Men

 Where is it best to keep them?
 A large wire cage is ideal.
 It should be large enough to house at least two of them; rats are social animals and like companions.
 Make it at least 12 by 24 inches in floor space so the rats can run around.
 Make it a tall cage with ramps.
 Giving them a partner will definitely make them happy.
 Put some horizontal bars on the sides so that the rats can climb and play.
 Some people use an aquarium, which is fine but it has lesser ventilation.
 Avoid wired flooring.
 Put their cage in quiet areas of the house, but be sure to place it near where people usually congregate.
 That place should be quiet during the day because rats are nocturnal.

 Rats are fed with small amounts of fruits and vegetables, whole grain pasta and bread, yogurt, and brown rice.
 Occasionally, they are given cheeses, seeds, nuts, and low-fat cooked meats.
 There is also commercially produced rat food; they can either be pelleted or block type.
-These food for the rats are already complete in nutrition.
-Always keep a steady supply of clean water for them too since they need it.
+This food for rats are already complete in nutrition.
+Always keep a steady supply of clean water for them too.

 - Aside from their long bodies which are about 9 inches to 11 inches in length, they have long tails that are almost as long as their bodies; it can go as long as 7 inches.